 Creat e a new key pair 0

-(ey pa lir name
+(ey pa uir name

 sip- provider-ce

 Download Key Pair

 You have to download the private key file (.pem file) before it in a secure and accessible location.
-You will n file again after it's created. ore you can continue. ot be able to download the
+You will n file again after it's created. -